 The EquiNatural seed was sown

 The stress of watching Kelso worsen for a full, long, month, had turned me into an almighty angry, middle-aged woman.
 Kelso had been through hell and back, yet the vet's brief 5-minute attendances had given us nothing more than repeated scripts of stuff that not only hadn't worked, but had made Kelso sicker to the point of a PTS prognosis.

 I'd lost all confidence in our vet, especially considering a bit of research on my part and a simple blend of herbs had not only given Kelso immediate symptomatic relief but got him completely better within days, and at a fraction of the cost as well.

 Life went back to normal for me and my horses, but as we headed into winter a few months later, a yardie pal had a COPD horse who was no longer responding to Ventipulmin.
 She asked if I could put together some 'Kelso Herbs' for her, so of course I did.
 A couple of days later, her horse was much improved.

 Soon I was bagging up more and more bundles of Kelso Herbs, and as people kept asking, someone casually said I should sell them on Ebay.
 Seriously?
-So I thought about it, convinced that there was something in this herby stuff.
-I didn't know a huge lot about them, but I could learn couldn't I?
-Inspired and determined, by December I had an Ebay page.
+I didn't know a huge lot about herbs, but I could learn, couldn't I?
+Inspired, by December I had an Ebay page.
 Kelso's Herbs were given a new name, BreathePlus, so named because those herbs had literally got Kelso breathing again.

-The Ebay page took off, and a month later, by end January 2008, I had a website.
+The Ebay page took off, and by end Jan 2008, I had a website.
 Thanks to Kelso, my life was starting to change.
 The learning, however, had only just begun 😉

 The bit in the middle - when our horse-world went horribly wrong